lsanomaly/lsanomaly/README.rst

 ------
 |PyPI| |Language| |License| |Documentation|

 lsanomaly is a flexible, fast, probabilistic method for calculating outlier scores on test data, given training examples of inliers.
-Out of the box it works well with sci-kit learn packages.
+Out of the box it works well with scikit-learn packages.
 See the features section for why you might chose this model over other options.

 Table of Contents
 -----------------